 Stephanie Nelson |

 And just like that, we’re back prepping for the new school year.
-And if you haven’t done your school supply shopping yet, we have a few back-to-school shopping hacks to get the best deals every time.
+We know it's only June, but back-to-school shopping is here.
+So, if you haven’t started yet, we have a few back-to-school shopping hacks to get the best deals every time.

-Back-to-school shopping deals happen between the second week of July and the last week of August.
-So whether your kids’ first day back already passed or won’t start until after Labor Day, you want to shop now to get the best deals on everything from shoes and clothes to bento boxes and college backpacks.
-Luckily, it’s not too late to score some savings.
+Back-to-school shopping deals happen between now and the last week of August.
+So whether your kids’ first day back is before or after Labor Day, you'll want to start shopping to get the best deals on everything from shoes and clothes to bento boxes and college backpacks.

 Then, download the KCL app or text HACKS to 57299 to have KCL’s Back-to-School page and all the deals right at your fingertips.